10yard/dkafe/readme.md

 ## What's next?

- - Add challenging stages to DK Shooter/Galaga hack
+ - Add challenging stages to GalaKong hack
- - Add more cab friendly features including a test screen for player controls and a welcome screen to set the initial frontend settings.
+ - Add a test screen for the player controls and a welcome screen to set the initial frontend settings.
  - Complete work on the coaching plugin.
 Helpers for Rivets and Pies stages to bed added.
 Barrels needs more work too.
  - Unlock achievements for one-off objectives in the game such as completing stages for the first time (barrels, rivets, elevators, pies) or reaching levels for the first time.
  - Update the old "Donkey Kong 2600 Graphics" hack, replacing regular Kong for Gingerbread Kong.